 The stories of many participants in the Manzanar Oral History Project are also included in the ID Card program.
 This program makes short oral history-based biographies accessible as digital booklets.
 These are ideal for teachers to use in the classroom, but are just as interesting for people seeking to read multiple first-person accounts of Japanese American incarceration.

 We encourage those with personal connections to Japanese American incarceration history, Owens Valley history, or other relevant topics to complete and return one of our oral history workbooks.
-For Japanese American incarceration history, please use thisoral history workbook.
-If your family has roots in the Owens Valley after the mid-1800s, please use this oral history workbook.
-An oral history workbook for Paiutes and Shoshones is in progress and will be available soon.
+For Japanese American incarceration history, please use this oral history workbook.
+If your family has roots in the Owens Valley please e-mail us for the oral history workbook.

 Please contact our oral history coordinator at (760) 878-2194 ext.
 3317 or e-mail us to talk with someone about this program.
 If you are requesting a copy of a particular interview, please include information to this effect in your message.